- Is Energy A Good Career Path?

 This job does not always require a degree, but it is highly recommended.
 A minimum of vocational training will be needed to ensure you have the required aptitude.
 Many power plant operators do also receive on the job training.
 This career is showing a decrease in need because many plants are becoming more automated and self-sufficient which require less human man power.

 Job growth of 68% through 2030

-Wind turbine technicians is one of the fastest growing jobs and does require some vocational training, but in just a short time you can start an amazing career that is filled with growth and opportunity.
+Wind turbine technicians are one of the fastest-growing jobs and do require some vocational training, but in just a short time you can start an amazing career that is filled with growth and opportunity.